Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 20. In `Views` --> `UserProfile` create a new view, `Index.cshtml`, and copy the implementation from this sample.
 21. In the shared `_Layout` view, add the Action Links for Profile and To Do List that are in the sample.

 Finally, in the properties of the solution itself, set both projects as startup projects.
-Build and run!